 On November 29, 2018, Cape May County Prosecutor Jeffrey H. Sutherland and Lower Township Police Department Chief William Mastriana announced, in a joint press release, that 57-year-old Joseph T. Schroeder of Bristol, Pennsylvania had been arrested the previous day in connection to a stabbing that occurred in North Cape May, NJ.
-As a result of being implicating in the stabbing, Schroeder, the accused, has been charged with five indictable offenses, the most serious of which is first-degree attempted murder.
+As a result of being implicated in the stabbing, Schroeder, the accused, has been charged with five indictable offenses, the most serious of which is first-degree attempted murder.
 If Schroeder is found guilty of one, some, or all of the offenses charged, he stands to serve a considerable prison sentence in the New Jersey correctional system.

 Circumstances Surrounding the Stabbing

 According to the joint press release, police officers of the Lower Township Police Department were called on the morning of November 28, 2018 to respond to a report of a stabbing alleged to have occurred on the 1200 block of Sunnyside Drive.
 Upon arriving at the scene, police entered the residence located thereon and found the victim, 50-year-old Vincent Harrington, who had sustained multiple stab wounds.
 The police also found Schroeder at the residence where the victim was stabbed after arriving at the scene of the alleged crime.
 After finding the two men at the residence, Harrington was transported to AtlantiCare Regional Medical Center in Atlantic City, New Jersey to have his injuries treated.
 Currently, Harrington has been listed as in stable condition and it is unclear if he will be released from the hospital at this time.
 Schroeder, because he has sustained wounds to his hands, was transported to Cooper Medical Center in Camden, New Jersey for treatment.